 One of my goals as OTA Representative was to bring more attention to our state association among OTA students.
 My idea of presenting gift bags to OTA graduates was well received by the MOTA executive board as well as the OTA program directors from the Community College of Baltimore at Catonsville and Allegany College of Maryland.

 Why is OTA leadership important?
 How does OTA leadership benefit the profession?

 I believe OTA leadership is important because OTAs have a tremendous amount to offer to our profession in the consumer advocacy area, and in serving as role models for OT and OTA students and new graduates.
 As an occupational therapy practitioner, I see firsthand how vital OTAs are to our field.
-With personnel shortages, it is critical for consumers that OTAs continue to provide services and that they do so to the fullest extent possible, according to state regulations.
+With personnel shortages, it is critical for consumers that OTAs continue to provide services and that they do so to the fullest extent possible and incompliance with state and institutional regulations.
 With insurance and political issues, as well as regulatory concerns, it is paramount that we, as OTAs, stay informed, so that we can act or react as needed to keep our profession as we have come to know it.

 What advice would you give someone who is considering a leadership journey?
 What are some first steps that OTAs, who are just starting out, can take?

 I believe it is important for OTAs to become members of their professional organizations, at the state and national level (AOTA).
 Once they are members, it is a good idea to volunteer for a committee so they can meet and get to know others in the field of OT.
 Everyone has something they can offer.
 As new practitioners become involved, it will strengthen the volunteer-based committees.

 Technology, e-mail, and the Internet make it easier to participate in volunteer roles from home.

 When I served as OTA Representative on the AOTA Ethics Commission, I met with other commission members via telephone, email and used live meetings via Internet, at times.
 I learned about the Ethics Standards that guide those in our profession.